2023 Solar Incentives Guide for Pingree Grove, IL - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-- Net Metering: Net metering is an incentive you can get after your solar panels are up and running.
-If you have in place a net metering agreement with your Pingree Grove utility company, the company will subtract the value of the excess energy produced by your solar system from your utility bill each month.
-In some areas, this is a dollar-for-dollar credit, while in others you might make back a percentage of the value.
+- Net Metering: Net metering factors in after your solar panels are up and running.
+If you have a net metering agreement with your Pingree Grove utility company, they will subtract the value of the excess energy produced by your solar system from your utility bill each month.
+In some areas, this is a dollar-for-dollar credit, while in others you might receive a refund equivalent to a percentage of the value.

 Best Solar Financing